Jesewe/telegram-bot/README.md

 ## Dependencies

 - **[node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)**: Telegram Bot API wrapper for Node.js.
-- **[axios](https://axios-http.com/)**: HTTP client for making requests to the external joke API.
+- **[axios](https://axios-http.com/)**: HTTP client for making requests to external APIs (joke, weather, cat, and dog image APIs).

 ## Logging

-When the bot starts, it will log the following to the console:
+When the bot starts, it logs the following to the console:

 ```bash
 Telegram Bot is running...
 ```

-Any polling errors or issues fetching the joke will also be logged in the console with error details.
+Any polling errors or issues (e.g., while fetching a joke or weather data) are logged in the console with error details.
 For example:

 ```bash
 Error fetching joke: Error message here